General beta Jacobi corners process and the Gaussian Free Field: Introduction

 Second, for random \emph{normal} matrices, whose eigenvalues are no longer real, but the interaction potential is still logarithmic, the convergence of the fluctuations to the GFF was established by Ameur--Hedenmalm--Makarov \cite{AHM1}, \cite{AHM2}, see also Rider--Vir\'{a}g \cite{RV}.

 Further, in \cite{B-CLT}, \cite{B-CLT2} one of the authors proved an analogue of Theorem \ref{Theorem_main_intro} for $\beta=1,2$ Wigner random matrices.
 This result can also be accessed through a suitable degeneration of our results, see Remark 2 after Proposition \ref{prop_Chebyshev_ortho} for more details.
+Let us note that in \cite{B-CLT}, \cite{B-CLT2} the image of an analogue of our map $\Omega$ was the whole upper half--plane $\mathbb H$.
+This is not the case in Theorem \ref{Theorem_main_intro}, the image is smaller, see Section \ref{section_identification} for more details.

 Finally, Spohn \cite{Spohn} found the GFF in the asymptotics of the general $\beta$ circular Dyson Brownian Motion.
 In fact, generalizations of Dyson Brownian motion give ways to add a \emph{third} dimension to the corners processes, cf.\ \cite{B-CLT2} and also \cite{GS}.
 It would be interesting to study the global fluctuations of the resulting $3d$ object, see \cite{B-CLT2} and \cite{BF} for some progress in this direction.